 - A new section of guidance on equity, diversity, and inclusion

-They also worked with key people and organisations across the apprenticeship sector to get their thoughts on what a high-quality apprenticeship experience looks like.
-You can find the list at the bottom of this page.
+The panel have worked with key people and organisations across the apprenticeship sector to get their thoughts on what a high-quality apprenticeship experience looks like.

-Training providers, employers and apprentices should use this guide to show them what to expect during an apprenticeship and how apprenticeships can be tailored to give apprentices the best experience possible.
+Training providers, employers and apprentices should use this guide to help establish clear expectations at every stage of an apprenticeship and to explore ways in which apprenticeships can be tailored to give apprentices the best experience possible.

 I am so excited to announce the launch of ‘raising the standards: the apprentice guide to quality apprenticeships’.
 Myself and the apprentice panel have worked on this incredible project for almost a year now and I am so pleased to see the launch of it after all the hard work and efforts of the panel and everyone who has been involved.

-This project is really going to set the standard for what makes a high-quality apprenticeship and why it is so important for the 3-way partnership to work together as a team to ensure an apprentice is getting the most out of their apprenticeship.
+This project really helps set the standard for what makes a high-quality apprenticeship.
+And it shows why it is so important for employers and training providers to work in partnership with their apprentices to ensure they get the most out of their apprenticeship experience.

-It has been an absolute pleasure to work with the amazing apprentices, colleagues and partners involved and I am so grateful to every single person involved.
+It has been an absolute pleasure to work with the amazing apprentices, colleagues and partners involved in creating this guidance.

 Amelia Russell, (former) level 3 business admin apprentice, apprentice panel member

 I have found being involved in this project very educational and insightful.
-I provided my views on the end-point assessment (EPA) as I felt best placed to comment on this as I have already completed one EPA and will be preparing for my second one in a few years time.
-As my apprenticeship is quite long I look forward to seeing the apprentice guide in full swing in the near future.
+I provided my views on the end-point assessment (EPA) as I felt best placed to comment on this, having already completed one EPA and heading into my second one in a few years’ time.
+As my apprenticeship is quite long, I look forward to seeing the apprentice guide in full swing and making a real difference in the near future!